 Professor Morsette is a highly decorated combat veteran of foreign wars having served honorably in both the United States Army and Air Force.
 Professor Morsette is also a former federal police officer with the Bureau of Indian Affairs having successfully graduated from the federal law enforcement training center in Artesia, NM.

 Professor Morsette holds a Master of Laws from the University of Arizona College of Law; a Juris Doctorate from the University of North Dakota School of Law; a Master of Sciences in Criminal Justice Administration; a Bachelor of Sciences in Criminal Justice, Law Enforcement Concentration from the University of Great Falls; and an Associate of Arts in Liberal Arts from Stone Child College in Rocky Boy, MT.

 Professor Morsette currently lives in Yukon, OK.
 He is married to beautiful Juanita Benally-Morsette.
 Together they have six children, and four grandchildren.

 American Indians and the US federal exclusionary rule.

-The Anishinaabe, the legal history of how the Chippewa-Cree Tribe became now known under the IRA of 1934.
+The Anishinaabe, the legal history of how the Chippewa-Cree Tribe became now known under the Indian Reorganization Act (IRA) of 1934.

 criminal jurisdiction in Indian country